-The User Agent shall support the XMLHttpRequest and related interfaces of the [XHR] reference in [30].
+The User Agent shall support the XMLHttpRequest and related interfaces of the [XHR] reference in [7].
 In the case of an XHR request where the request URL identifies a broadcast resource, the request is delivered to the Receiver Web Server, rather than to an Internet web server.

-Event Source

-The User Agent shall support the EventSource interface and related features of the [EVENTSOURCE] reference in [30].

-Web Storage

-The User Agent shall support the WindowSessionStorage interface, WindowLocalStorage interface, and related interfaces of the [WEBSTORAGE] reference in [30].